AdaCore/gnatstudio/docs/users_guide/compilation.rst

 :menuselection:`Build --> Compile file`
   Compile the current file.

-  By default, will display an intermediate dialog where you can add extra switches, or simply press :kbd:`Enter` to get the standard (or previous) switches.
+  By default, displays an intermediate dialog where you can add extra switches or simply press :kbd:`Enter` to get the standard (or previous) switches.
 Display an error message in the *Messages* window if no file is selected.

   If errors or warnings occur during the compilation, the corresponding locations will appear in the Locations View.
 If the corresponding Preference